 Another helpful practice is to alternate teaching the problems to your classmates, which will force you to think about how to tackle and solve a problem.
 It is common for engineers to work in groups, so keeping in mind the Ethics Code, we encourage you to form groups to work out (but not copy) the problem sets.
-The exams are solo efforts, however, so it is in your best interest to make sure you understand the problem set and not rely too heavily on your classmates or the GST.
+The exams are solo efforts, however, so it is in your best interest to make sure you understand the problem sets and not rely too heavily on your classmates or the GST.

 Problem sets are due Monday at 11:59 PM via Gradescope.
 Typed solutions or clearly legible photographs of hand-written solution sets are acceptable.
+Late homework will not be accepted.